wwwy3y3/coren/README.md

 };
 ```

-just run `npm run coren`, coren will build your app and do server side render.
+just run `npm run build`, coren will build your app and do server side render.

 Now, you finish building hello world app.
 It's time to use express to serve it!